Requesting Accessible Media

 Each semester students must:

-Have on file or submit current documentation (within three years) to the Coordinator of Academic Support and Disability Services that specifically identifies accommodations inclusive of accessible media such as books on CD/tape, scanned materials for use with text to speech software or Braille versions of books.
+Have on file or submit current documentation (within three years) to the Office of Disability Services that specifically identifies accommodations inclusive of accessible media such as books on CD/tape, scanned materials for use with text to speech software or Braille versions of books.

-Complete the Accessible Media Services Request Form, attach schedule, list of books including title, author, publisher and edition and submit to the Coordinator.
+Complete the Accessible Media Services Request Form, attach schedule, list of books including title, author, publisher and edition.
 Returning students must submit course registration schedule within six weeks prior to the start of classes and submit any schedule revisions after add/drop period ends if necessary.

 Submitting your schedule within the designated time frame will increase the likelihood of receiving your accessible media within the first three weeks of classes, with the exception of those courses which are changed over the add/drop period.

 Here is a brief summary of the most common accessible media options: